pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 - :doc:`../development/inputing_your_data` from other sources
 - :doc:`../development/custom_pipelines` using your own code

-We'd love to help and see what you come up with so submit any issues/questions you come across on `GitHub <https://github.com/pachyderm/pachyderm>`_ or email at dev@pachyderm.io if you want to show off anything nifty you've created!
+We'd love to help and see what you come up with so submit any issues/questions you come across on `GitHub <https://github.com/pachyderm/pachyderm>`_ , `Slack <http://slack.pachyderm.io>`_ or email at dev@pachyderm.io if you want to show off anything nifty you've created!